Prefer macOS desktop appearance? The WhiteSur theme can make your GNOME Desktop look like macOS Big Sur.

 The GTK theme changes desktop panel, menu, and app window layout.
 You can download the source code (zip or tar.gz) from the link below:

 Next, extract the source in file manager.
-Right-click on the folder and select “Open in Terminal” context menu option:
+Right-click on the extracted folder and select “Open in Terminal” context menu option:

 When terminal opens, run the script to install the theme: